 We're loving the sense of cohesion happening here, every part is incredibly tight and locked together.
 Was this something that was part of the initial songwriting and production phase or did it come from the recording?
 What was the recording like?

 As musicians and friends, we gel really well together which made recording relatively easy.
-It has it’s ups and downs just like any project, definitely a learning experience.
+It has its ups and downs just like any project, definitely a learning experience.
 We did it all DIY with help from some friends we met in school where we recorded the drums.
-The rest was done in our bedrooms with our laptops and an amp modeler.
+The rest was done in our bedrooms with our laptops and an amp modeller.